cncf/tag-security/security-whitepaper/README.md

 The [Cloud Native Security Map](cnsmap/README.md) is a interactive medium for the consumption of the security whitepaper.
-In addition to the content of the whitepaper, the cloud native security map also provides additional practitioner context and lists of cloud native projects.
+In addition to the content of the whitepaper, the cloud native security map also provides additional practitioner context and corresponding cloud native projects.

 ### Contributing updates